CanonicalLtd/maas-docs/en/installconfig-partitions.md

 }
 ```

-!!!
-Note:
-    You cannot format partitions that are used to make another virtual
+> ⓘ You cannot format partitions that are used to make another virtual block device.
-    block device.

 ### Unformat Partition